sergluna/Weather-Forecast/README.md

 # Weather-Forecast
-An web application that uses the open weather api
+A web application that uses the open weather api